Norwich University Office of Communications

 Outside Chaplin Hall, unfamiliar sights bid farewell to the unseasonably cool spring.
 Bright sunshine, lush lawns, leafing trees, and cars parked along the Upper Parade ground.
 License plates spoke of celebratory road trips from Massachusetts, Maine, Rhode Island, New York, New Jersey, Iowa, Illinois, South Carolina, and beyond.

-Elsewhere, at a reception for the NU College of Science and Mathematics, former U.S. Army Chief of Staff and Norwich Board of Trustees Chair Gen. Gordon R. Sullivan '59 chatted with newly appointed chair Alan Deforest ’75.
+Elsewhere, at a reception for the NU College of Science and Mathematics, former U.S. Army Chief of Staff and Norwich Board of Trustees Chairman Gen. Gordon R. Sullivan '59 chatted with newly appointed Chairman Alan Deforest ’75.
 They stood in Weintz Courtyard at the granite foot of Norwich founder Alden Partridge, surrounded by faculty, students, and their families.

 In Dole Auditorium, engineering majors were inducted into the Order of the Engineers and received stainless steel pinky rings, a symbolic reminder that lives rest on the integrity and safety of their work.